Studio Editor: Pinning Elements and Sections

 Pinning elements and sections

 Pin elements to a container, section or page so they're always within reach for site visitors.
-This is a great tool to increase the visibility of important content as well as navigation elements like your menu.
+Likewise, you can pin sections to increase the visibility of important content and navigation elements (e.g. the site menu).

 To pin an element or a section: